THEOLOGICALLY, WE ARE COMMITTED TO:

 MISSIOLOGICALLY, WE ARE COMMITTED TO:

 Every team of leaders and cultural context is different.
-God will grant each group a unique combination of capacity, calling and gifting that suits the context he sends them to for the work he calls them to do there.
-Just like every family member has things in common while expressing their commonalities in unique ways, Although we are unapologetically committed to reaching the Addict, Homeless, and Incarcerated, we expect to see our common convictions and language expressed with great diversity.
+God will grant each group a unique combination of capacity, calling, and gifting that suits the context he sends them to for the work he calls them to do.
+Just like every family member has things in common while expressing their commonalities in unique ways, Although we are unapologetically committed to reaching the villages of Alaska, we expect to see our common convictions and language expressed with great diversity.

 NOTE: We adapted many of our theological distinctives from The Doctrinal Distinctives of Acts 29.